JCKHF Affiliate Member Organizations

 The Gardner Historical Museum invites you to join us in preserving the rich history of Gardner, Kansas and southwest Johnson County by becoming a member of the Museum.

 Our goal is to educate the public to the historical significance of the trails as they traversed through the Greater Kansas City area.
-The country was developed on this basic form of transportation.
 Each trail with its own importance; Santa Fe Trail was a trail of commerce.
 Oregon Trail was a route of emigrants to discover new territory.
 California Trail went west to find “gold”.
 Lewis and Clark to find a primary water route that would link the east to the west.

 Leawood Historic Commission

 The purpose of the Historic Commission is to identify, protect and preserve the historical, architectural and cultural heritage of Leawood, Kansas, and to make that heritage accessible to its citizens for their use and education through appropriate means.

 Lenexa Historical Society